Log Out, Switch Users, Lock Screen, Power Off Ubuntu Desktops

 Ubuntu Lock Screen:

-If you step away from your computer for a short time, you can use the lock screen feature to prevent other people from accessing your files or running applications.
+If you step away from your computer briefly, you can use the lock screen feature to prevent other people from accessing your files or running applications.

-If you don’t lock your screen by default, it will lock automatically after a certain time.
+If you don’t lock your screen by default, it will lock automatically after a specific time.
 When you return, raise the lock screen curtain and enter your password to log back in.

 Ubuntu Suspend